xiix0/scam/README.md

-Tonight's the night: Sleep in a eucalyptus tree.
+As to the Adjective: when in doubt, strike it out.
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"